Signposts

 You’re Doing A Great Job”.

-This cup originally belonged to my friend Dan.
-I met Dan in New Hampshire
+This cup originally belonged to my friend Don.
+I first met Don in New

-when he came to work for the company where I was employed.
-We worked
+Hampshire when he accepted a position at the company where I worked.
+We

-together in the information technology unit of a large New York insurance
+toiled together in the information technology unit of a large New York

-company that, for tax reasons, had offices in New Hampshire.
-Dan was funny
+insurance company that, for tax reasons, had offices in New Hampshire.
+Don

-and gregarious and we became friends.
-He liked to read and write comedy, was
+was funny and gregarious and we became friends.
+He liked to read and write

-an avid Republican, and loved the writings of P.J.
-O’Rourke and Hunter
+comedy, was an avid Republican, and loved the writings of P.J.
+O’Rourke and

-Thompson.
-He was well read and witty, full of contradictions, and when he
+Hunter Thompson.
+He was well read and witty, full of contradictions, and

-was “good”, I enjoyed being with him.
-I have a picture of him wearing a hat
+when he was “good”, I enjoyed being with him.
+I have a picture of him

-and sunglasses and smiling, seated behind a table that held a drink, a
+wearing a hat and sunglasses and smiling, seated behind a table that held a

-mortar and pestle, and a couple of pill bottles sitting in a pile of pills.
+drink, a mortar and pestle, and a couple of pill bottles sitting in a pile

-He was waving a .45 automatic around in the air, just as he imagined Dr.
+of pills.
+He was waving a .45 automatic around in the air, just as he

 His manner was infectious and when I remember him, a smile comes to my face.